siroj100/gover/README.md

 ```

 ##2.
 CrontabMinE
-This is actually works as containers for gotermins
+This is actually works as containers for all cronjobs
 Also has method Print() to return current conditions as string

 Example: